alaqsa-akbar/SSLR/README.md

     ```

 2.  **Download Resources**:
-    This script downloads the UMT5 model and your dataset from Hugging Face.
+    This script downloads the UMT5 model and the Isharah dataset from Hugging Face.
     ```bash
     python download_resources.py --dataset_repo_id <YOUR_HF_USERNAME>/<DATASET_NAME>
     ```